ranshul/ranshul.github.io/_posts/2019-12-06-ergodicity.md

 _Narrator_: Here's a function that tells you how you work.<br/>_Me_: I'm a complex being.
 No function can capture why I.. uh this seems to be a better way to live life.<br/>_Also me after 5 minutes_: Wait, I don't know myself at all.

 Existential nightmares aside, the resolutions proposed to the questions that arise from results of utility theory feel either unnatural or reminiscent of pesky "exceptions" in chemistry.
-At this point, there are two issues that stick out:
+At this point, there are three issues that stick out:
 1. Ensemble averages without ergodicity are shady in this context.
 Even if they're ergodic, observed data and the subsequent analysis on it gives a time average (and not a $$ T\to\infty $$ average).
-Even in statistical physics, there are cases of symmetry breaking that potentially lead to the breakdown of ergodicity over different time scales.
+In statistical physics, there are cases of symmetry breaking that potentially lead to the breakdown of ergodicity over different time scales.
+Over shorter time scales, the ergodic results in these cases are expected to hold.
 2. There's a good chance that human behavior optimizes something other than utility.
+3. The averages are computed at infinite or large limits.
+However, the averages from observations are computed on a finite population over finite time.

+So far, this discussion has only talked about one person going through one process.

 [^1]: This implicitly introduces the frequency of occurence or a temporal aspect of X taking a value.
 [^2]: "Zooming out" of the curve enough for one process to filter out the noise and get the trend.